 A coat check is available for students, but it doesn’t accept accessories, so leave any valuables with your guests in the audience.

-Ménard suggests keeping nothing but your marshalling card and your phone, so that your hands are free to accept your diploma.
+Keep nothing but your marshalling card and phone, so that your hands are free to accept your diploma.
 Remember to tuck your phone away when you walk across the stage, though.

 4. Hone your diction

 Many people don’t know this, but graduates whisper their name to the announcer a few seconds before it’s announced into the microphone.
 This is a safeguard against misidentification.